Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python Variables/Multiple Assignment.md

 ---
 title: Multiple Assignment
 description: How to assign multiple values to multiple variables in Python.
+Learn about multiple assignment, one value to multiple variables, multiple values to one variable, and unpacking a tuple or list.
 sidebar:
     order: 8
 ---